- Self-invested personal pensions (SIPPs) and Individual savings accounts (ISAs) are tax-efficient accounts or ‘wrappers’ for holding your investments

 No, you can’t generally move money between SIPPs and ISAs.
 The only way you can take money out of a SIPP is when you’ve reached the minimum age of retirement.

-Anything else I need to know about ISAs?
+Everything you need to know about ISAs

 Because you can take money out of most types of ISA when you like, tax-free, they’re really useful for medium-term savings goals like a holiday or buying a house.
 Remember that Lifetime ISAs have additional withdrawal restrictions if you want to avoid a penalty.